 - 1. The packing (keys 15F, G, and H) can be replaced with product in the tank by closing the operating lever (key 18) and blowing down the downstream pressure in the system. - 2.
 Remove the three cap screws (key 17) holding the bonnet assembly to the body. - 3.
-Rotate the entire bonnet assembly slightly to remove it from the body. - Unscrew the cap screw (key 15R) from the stub shaft (key 15J), and remove the operating lever by taking out the cotter pin (key 19). - Unscrew the retaining nut (key 15M) from the bonnet.
-Pushing on the stub shaft (key 15J) will expose the bonnet parts including the packing. - 6.
-Besides the packing, the liner bushings (keys 15B and 15K) should be replaced.
+Rotate the entire bonnet assembly slightly to remove it from the body. - 4.
+Unscrew the cap screw (key 15R) from the stub shaft (key 15J), and remove the operating lever by taking out the cotter pin (key 19). - 5.
+Unscrew the retaining nut (key 15M) from the bonnet.
+Pushing on the stub shaft (key 15J) will expose the bonnet parts including the packing. - Besides the packing, the liner bushings (keys 15B and 15K) should be replaced. - 7.
+Reassemble in reverse order.
+Replace cap screw (key 15R) using 30 to 35 inch-pounds torque. - 8.
+Make sure the operating lever can move freely after the new parts are installed.
+Conduct a leak test under pressure with a soap solution.